leosiqueira/HPC_setup_dask_jobqueue/hpc.rst

 with the example below.

-In our case, the Pegasus super computer uses the LSF job scheduler, so typing:
+In our case, the Pegasus super computer uses the LSF job scheduler, so within your pangeo environment typing :

 ::

-  bsub -J jupyter -Is -q interactive jupyter notebook --no-browser --ip=0.0.0.0 --port=8888 ...
+  (pangeo) bsub -J jupyter -Is -q interactive jupyter notebook --no-browser --ip=0.0.0.0 --port=8888 ...
   Job is submitted to <project> project.
   Job <20199271> is submitted to queue <interactive>.